Micro-Tidal Disruption Events at Galactic Centers: Introduction

-Besides these tightly bound white dwarfs, extreme mass-ratio inspirals (EMRIs) may form due to scattering processes in the nuclear star cluster (``dry EMRIs") and/or disk-assisted migration during the AGN active episode (``wet EMRIs").
-In \cite{Pan:2021ksp} it is shown that disk-assisted migration can greatly accelerate the rate of EMRI formation, so that overall wet EMRIs may be more common than dry EMRIs \cite{Pan:2021oob}.
-Focusing on the quiescent phase of the AGNs, the dry EMRI event roughly happens once every $\mathcal{O}(1)$ Myrs for million solar mass massive black holes \cite{Pan:2021lyw}.
+In addition to these tightly bound WDs, extreme mass-ratio inspirals (hereafter EMRIs) may form due to scattering processes in the nuclear star cluster (``dry EMRIs") and/or disk-assisted migration during the AGN active episode (``wet EMRIs").
+In \citet{Pan:2021ksp}, it is shown that disk-assisted migration can greatly accelerate the rate of EMRI formation, so that overall wet EMRIs may be more common than dry EMRIs \citep{Pan:2021oob}.
+Focusing on the quiescent phase of the AGNs, the dry EMRI event roughly happens once every few million years for million solar mass massive black holes \citep{Pan:2021lyw}.
 In the early stage of evolution of these dry EMRIs, the orbit is highly eccentric.
-We estimate that the stellar-mass black holes of these dry EMRIs may strongly scatter (with impact parameter one or two times the white dwarf radius) with the white dwarf with a probability $\le 10^{-9}$ (see Eq.~\eqref{eq:prob}) per orbit period.
-Together with a rate calculation in Sec.~\ref{sec:rate}, we expect that such a strong-scatter event may occur tens of times per year for $z \le 1$.
+The sBH of these dry EMRIs can approach very closely (with impact parameter one or two times the WD radius) to the WD (see Fig.~\ref{fig:sch}).

-During a strong-scatter event between a WD and a sBH, the initial relative speed should be $\mathcal{O}(0.1)c$ according to the distance of the WD from the massive black hole.
-This is in contrast with other micro TDE scenarios considered (often associated with stars and planets), where the initial relative speed is much smaller \cite{Xin:2023fqa,Perets:2016pwr,Kremer:2020cne}.
-We have performed a series of hydrodynamical simulations to characterize the amount of material accreted onto the sBH and the amount of material unbound from the whole (sBH $+$ WD) system, as a function of the radius of impact and the initial impact speed.
-We find that in the regime of interest, the critical impact radius is on the order of the white dwarf radius within which the WD disruption becomes significant.
+During a close encounter event between a WD and a sBH, in contrast with star collisions in the nuclear star cluster \citep{Rose:2023}, the initial relative speed should be $\sim 0.1c$ according to the distance of the WD from the MBH.
+This contrasts with other micro-TDE scenarios considered in previous literature (often associated with stars and planets), where the initial relative speed is much smaller \citep{Xin:2023fqa,Perets:2016pwr,Kremer:2020cne}.
+The electromagnetic signatures are vastly different because of the difference in disruption timescale and/or mass accreted.

-The material accreted onto the stellar mass black hole will likely produce an X-ray flare following the WD passage event.
-In addition, part of the unbounded material will accrete onto the massive black hole, generating a (weak) ordinary TDE signal visible in the optical band.
-The luminosities, duration, and separation of the flares are analyzed in Sec.~\ref{sec:hydro} with the fitting formulas from hydrodynamical simulations.